valeIT/valeIT.github.io/_posts/2019-11-12-unity-text-in-front-of-sprite.markdown

  }
 ```

-And add both to the text.
+Drag both to the text element.

-In the transform (don't think this step is needed since it'll be set by the script, but still) set the Z to 10.
+Select the text's transform and set the Z to 10 since it needs to appear on top of the sprite and not on the same level.

 That's it, now your text should show in front of the sprite.
 If it doesn't check both your sprite and the main camera, they should be on the "Default" layer and both have a Z less than 10.